-Long-Term Equity Incentive Plan.
-In addition to our Annual Incentive Plan, the Company has established long-term equity incentive plans that are designed to reward our NEOs for achievements based on long-term stockholder returns.
+2023 Long-Term Equity Incentive Plan.
+In addition to our 2023 Annual Incentive Plan, the Company has established long-term equity incentive plans pursuant to which we grant equity awards under the 2016 Plan that are designed to reward our NEOs for achievements based on long-term stockholder returns.
 We believe a combination of both an annual and long-term performance plan helps incentivize our NEOs to achieve our short-term operational goals without sacrificing long-term stockholder value.
-Our Long-Term Equity Incentive Plans are divided into two components: (i) a time-based vesting component (40% of the aggregate award), and (ii) a performance-based component (60% of the aggregate award).
-LTIP Units issued pursuant to the time-based component vest ratably on an annual basis over a three-year period.
-Beginning in 2021, grants made pursuant to the time-based vesting component of our long-term equity incentive plans will vest in full on the third anniversary of the grant date (i.e. no ratable vesting).
+Equity awards made to our NEOs in 2023 pursuant to the 2016 Plan (our "2023 Long-Term Equity Incentive Plan") were divided into two components: (i) a time-based vesting component (50% of the aggregate award, up from 40% of the aggregate award in 2022), and (ii) a performance-based component (50% of the aggregate award, down from 60% of the aggregate award in 2022).
+The change in the allocation between time-based and performance-based awards reflects the Compensation Committee's desire for these allocations to more accurately reflect the allocations used by our Peer Companies.
+LTIP Units issued pursuant to the time-based component vest in full on the third anniversary of the grant date (i.e. no ratable vesting).

-The performance-based component of the plan is further broken out into an Absolute Total Stockholder Return component (75% of the performance-based award) and a Relative Total Stockholder Return component (25% of the performance-based award).
-The table below provides a summary of our long-term equity incentive plans:
+The performance-based component of the plan is further broken out into two performance metrics as follows: (i) an Absolute Total Stockholder Return component (50% of the performance-based award, down from 75% in 2022) and (ii) a Relative Total Stockholder Return component (50% of the performance-based award, up from 25% in 2022).
+The change in the allocation between the total-return and relative-return components reflects the Compensation Committee's desire for these allocations to more accurately reflect the allocations used by our Peer Companies.

+The table below provides a summary of the rationale and vesting terms of the 2023 Long-Term Equity Incentive Plan:

-Time-based Vesting Component (40%):
+Time-based Vesting Component (50%):

 Reason for Inclusion in Plan: The primary purpose of this component is to attract and retain qualified personnel, including our NEOs.
-The Compensation Committee also believes these awards are necessary to remain competitive with our peer companies.
+The Compensation Committee also believes these awards are necessary to remain competitive with our Peer Companies.